GoBootcamp/book/chapters/types.md

 The Go team wrote a [short but good segment](http://golang.org/doc/effective_go.html#embedding) on this topic.

-Composition (or embedding) is a well understood concept for most OOP programmers and Go supports it, here is an example of the problem it's addressing:
+Composition (or embedding) is a well understood concept for most OOP programmers and Go supports it, here is an example of the problem it's solving:

 ```go
 package main